ValerieGM/ValerieGM.github.io/README.md

-# valeriegm.github.io
+# ValerieGM.github.io

 A personal website hosted on Github Pages.
-Link:
+Check it out <a href="https://valeriegm.github.io/">here</a>.